Good and bad human foods: What to feed and what to not feed your dog

 A great healthy snack and an excellent source of vitamins A and C. Cut in slices and remove all the seeds, stem and leaves.

-Read more: Can dogs eat apples?
+Read our article Can dogs eat apples?
 Everything you need to know

 Carrots

 Many dogs enjoy the crunchiness of carrots and the slightly sweet taste.
-Try them as whole for your dog to chew nor cut in small pieces as treat
+Try them whole for your dog to chew nor cut in small pieces as a treat.

 Cooked chicken meat